 The CAT originally held that the case was not appropriate for the collective proceedings regime, on the grounds that the claims were not suitable for an aggregate award of damages and there was no way to apportion damages so as to properly compensate affected consumers.

-The Supreme Court, found that the CAT had, amongst other things, placed too much weight on its view that the case was not suitable for aggregate damages, and should have applied a test of "relative" suitability, taking into account whether individual proceedings were a relevant alternative.
+The Supreme Court found that the CAT had, amongst other things, placed too much weight on its view that the case was not suitable for aggregate damages, and should have applied a test of "relative" suitability, taking into account whether individual proceedings were a relevant alternative.
 Difficulty in quantifying individuals' losses and distributing damages was not considered a good reason to refuse certification.

 The application for a CPO was returned to the CAT, which then granted a CPO.
 Together, the Supreme Court and CAT's decisions paved the way for the significant number of collective proceedings now before the CAT.
 These include a number of cases which had been held back from proceeding pending developments in the Mastercard case.
 There are currently more than 50 collective actions at various stages before the CAT.
-These involve claims against organisations across a range of industries, including financial services, technology, automotive, transport, and energy utilities.
+These involve claims against organisations across a range of industries, including financial services, technology, automotive, transport, and energy and utilities.

 Beyond the competition sphere, there are a number of procedural mechanisms by which mass actions are brought.
 One possibility is for all claimants to bring their claims together using one claim form, sometimes described as an "omnibus" claim form.
 The Civil Procedure Rules (CPR) allow for several claimants to bring their claims together, using one claim form, against one or more defendants, as long as the claims "can be conveniently disposed of in the same proceedings" - known as the "convenience test".
 Usually the claimants will be represented by a single legal team, and it is important for there to be no conflicts of interest between them.